pkatula/txt-to-qti/README.md

 This command will delete line number 2 from the file.

+* rebreak,6

+Apply a multiple-choice breaking to line 6.
+Sometimes the OCR software we used thought the multiple choice block was all in one paragraph.
+This was common when all the lines were the same length, such as:

+A milk
+B tea
+C water

+The OCR would give us something like:

+A milk B tea C water

+(thinking it was just a very narrow column for a whole paragraph).
+Our software requires each multiple-choice option to be on a separate line, so I added the rebreak command to edit.op.pl to apply a more intelligent breaking to a line that I could see was a multiple-choice line by noticing the letters.
+This could probably be done automatically, but doing it with rebreak wasn't necessary often enough to justify rewriting the layout recognition code.

+* join,3

+This command will join lines 3 and 4 to create a single paragraph.
+It is important to note that each answer option in a multiple-choice layout must be on one line, so if the OCR software breaks the line in the middle of a multiple-choice option or in the middle of a paragraph in the stimulus, you need to use join to put all that text on one line.

 * ignore,3

 Put the directive "IGNORE" in front of line number 3.
 This will prevent the packager from reading anything on this line or incorporating it into the content package created by op.manifest.pl.